Transcending Dichotomies

 Islam, for instance, tends to censor music, female beauty and sexuality more rigorously than other traditions.
 Yet paradoxically, it vividly portrays these same sensual pleasures—wine, women, and song—to be a part of Paradise.
 This reveals a deeper truth about the complex relationship between spirituality and sensuality.

 Frithjof Schuon insightfully observes that Islam - like Hinduism and Buddhism - distinguishes between crude sensuality and sanctified sensuality, incorporating the latter within its Paradise.
-The sacred texts of Muslims, Hindus and Buddhists speak of the sensual delights in the heavenly realm, affirming that sensuality is not inherently profane but possesses a sacred dimension.
-This understanding reaches its zenith in the esoteric practices of Hindu and Buddhist tantra, which systematically explore the power of combining the sensual and the spiritual.
+The sacred texts of Muslims, Hindus and Buddhists speak of the sensual delights in Heaven, affirming that sensuality is not inherently profane but possesses a sacred dimension.
+This understanding reaches its zenith in the esoteric practices of Hindu and Buddhist tantra, which systematically explore the power of combining sensual and spiritual energies.

 Notes